 - Immerse yourself in models, furniture, plans and landscapes that are drawn, designed and built by students.

 Arts and Sciences

-- See weird science with a glowing chemistry magic show, 11:15 a.m. to noon, 114 Willard.
+- See weird science with the chemistry department's glowing magic show, 11:15 a.m. to noon, 114 Willard Hall.

 Beach Museum of Art